Ahab in the Bible

 Verse ConceptsThis Is MeIn Men's Presence

-And he said, What have I sinned, that thou givest thy servant into the hand of Ahab, to put me to death?
+And he said - How have I sinned, - that, thou, art delivering thy servant into the hand of Ahab, to put me to death?

 Verse ConceptsWhat Sin?